python/steering-council/updates/2019-04-23_steering-council-update.md

   - We will also occasionally use Discourse, at discuss.python.org (for example, Discourse is useful for polls and votes).

+- **Issue tracker:** We've discussed PEP 581, "Using GitHub Issues for CPython" by Mariatta Wijaya.
+We're in favor of this move, and feel that the transition should be professionally planned and executed.
+  We're exploring ideas on how to do that (using the successful roll-out of the new Warehouse infrastructure for PyPI as a model).

 ### PEPs

 > Establish appropriate decision-making processes for PEPs

-- Requesting a PEP review: Please file an issue on the `python/steering-council` repo.
+- To request a PEP review, please file an issue on the `python/steering-council` GitHub repo.

 - We've appointed BDFL-Delegates ("BDs") to a number of PEPs, after assuring that the proposed BD and the PEP author(s) agree on the